QuZu/CS308-Team-1-REFMES/README.md

 ### How to install the software?

-Currently the users cannot install our since we have no app version in App Store or Google Play Store but in the future we are planning to publish app version too.
-This part will be updated when the app is published
+Currently the users cannot install our app since we have no app version in App Store or Google Play Store but in the future we are planning to publish app version too.
+So,this part will be updated when the app is published

 ### How to run the software?